-UK inflation falls for third month in a row to 10.1%
+UK inflation falls for third consecutive month to 10.1%

 Office for National Statistics says drop driven by falling price of air and coach travel